ArpanDhot/Parking-security-system-for-detecting-abnormal-behaviour/README.md

 ### Object Detection Models

 The heart of our security monitoring capabilities lies within the object detection models.
-Our approach explored several different methods including single-model detection, LSTM+RCNN, and multi-model detection.
+Our approach explored several methods, including single-model detection, LSTM+RCNN, and multi-model detection.

 The final solution adopted for the system was multi-model detection, utilising YOLOv5.
 This approach consists of three distinct models, each having a specific role in detecting different classes of objects:

 1. **Model 1:** Focuses on car-related events.
 It is designed to detect car doors opening and closing, number plates, and parking lots.
 2. **Model 2:** Responsible for detecting individuals, particularly proficient in identifying security vests.
-3. **Model 3:** Tasked with identifying tools, which could be indicative of potential theft attempts.
+3. **Model 3:** Tasked with identifying tools which could indicate potential theft attempts.

 ## Implementation and System Overview Videos